Russ Harvey Consulting - Computer and Internet Services

 If you hover over the link and look in the status bar at the bottom of the program (some browsers show the hyperlink address in a small box above or below the link itself) you can tell the destination without clicking the link (and potentially getting yourself into trouble).

-Just because the linked text says it is pointing towards a particular address doesn't mean that is the real destination.
+Just because the linked text says it is pointing towards a particular location doesn't mean that is the actual destination.

 Learning More of the Mechanics